asjchen/Puzzle-Tools/README.md

 # Puzzle-Tools

-This repo contains a variety of programs for solving puzzles and developed by Nicholas Hirning and Andy Chen
+This repo contains a variety of programs for solving puzzles and is developed by Nicholas Hirning and Andy Chen

 ### The Tools ###